Concept | Dataiku architecture for MLOps#

 Summary#

-In summary, Dataiku is an end-to-end platform where analysts work within the tool to design and operationalize models.
+In summary, Dataiku is an end-to-end platform where analysts not only design, but also operationalize projects and models.

 The architecture of Dataiku allows you to deploy models seamlessly and gives you the ability to monitor and maintain models and redeploy them.